Executive Council of the Province of Canada

 The Executive Council of the Province of Canada had a similar function to the Cabinet in England but was not responsible to the Legislative Assembly of the Province of Canada from its inception in 1841 to 1848.

 Members were advisers to the Governor and later to the Premier of the Province of Canada.
-Members of the Executive Council were not necessarily members of the Legislative Assembly but were usually members of the Legislative Council of the Province of Canada.
-Members were appointed, often for life and came from Canada East and Canada West.
-The council replaced the Executive Councils of Upper and Lower Canada.
-It sat from 1841 to 1867, when it was replaced by the Queen's Privy Council of Canada.
+Members of the Executive Council were generally members of the elected Legislative Assembly, but there were also some members from the appointed Legislative Council of the Province of Canada.
+The council replaced the executive councils of Upper and Lower Canada.
+It lasted from 1841 to 1867, when the Province of Canada was abolished as part of Canadian Confederation.
+It was replaced at the federal level by the Queen's Privy Council for Canada, and at the provincial level by the executive councils of the two new provinces, Ontario and Quebec.

-The Executive Council sat at several capitals of the Province of Canada:
+The Executive Council sat at several capitals of the province: